 OMAD is a 501(c)(3) charitable organization, established by the OAPSE/AFSCME State Executive Board after members participated in a community service project at the AFSCME Women’s Conference in Denver.
 Our executive board members felt so good about that experience, they wanted to establish a charitable organization that focuses on reducing hunger among the students we serve.
 We know that hungry children are not at their best and cannot learn to their full potential.
 Yet many of our students come to school hungry every day.
 We wanted to help as many of “our kids” as we could with volunteer hours and donations – and OMAD is the result.

-Since the spring of 2014, OMAD has raised $55,629 from union leaders, members, staff, OAPSE and our vendors.
+Since the spring of 2014, OMAD has raised more than $120,000 from union leaders, members, staff, OAPSE and our vendors.
 Past OMAD projects include establishing a permanent food bank at Fairland Local Schools in southern Ohio – among the poorest school districts in the state – and providing take-home meals and tote bags to 2,000 students at select elementary schools in Columbus City Schools, another poor district.
 We also worked with a vendor to provide books to each elementary student.
 The OAPSE staff also used OMAD to provide holiday gifts to the child of an OAPSE bus driver killed while saving one of her students from a moving bus.

 We stuffed and delivered tote bags filled with non-perishable food items to 1,500 elementary and middle school students in five schools throughout the district.
 More than 100 participants in the 2016 OAPSE Conference visited Chambers Elementary School to meet students and deliver the totes.